 The proposals will be reviewed by the Academic Advisory Committee of the National Center for the Middle Market.
-The Academic Advisory Committee for the upcoming year will consist of external members and Fisher faculty representatives from each of the five departments, and a Center rep. Members include Thomas Goldsby, Johnny Rungtusanatham, Michael Weisbach, Tzachi Zach, Peter Williamson (External), Steven Davidoff Solomon (External), and Oded Shenkar (Center rep).
+The Academic Advisory Committee, which can change, currently consists of Fisher professors, Thomas Goldsby (Department of Marketing and Logistics), Johnny Rungtusanatham (Department of Management Science), Oded Shenkar (Department of Management and Human Resources), Michael Weisbach (Department of Finance), Tzachi Zach (Department of Accounting and Management Information Systems), Steven Davidoff Solomon (UC Berkley), Peter Williamson (University of Cambride), and Academic Director Oded Shenkar (Center rep).
 You may approach Oded Shenkar, or any of the other members of the Academic Advisory Board for clarifications regarding this RFP.
 If a member of the Research Advisory Board puts in a research proposal, they will be asked to recuse themselves (an alternate, may be added for area expertise).
 Area-specific and cross-disciplinary proposals are welcome.
 Recommendations from the Research Advisory Board will be forwarded to the Oversight Board of the Center for final approval.